areezvisram/Boat-Racing-Game/README.md

 makefile provided as part of the submission as it has been changed to compile correctly with our file structure.

 ### **Main Program**
+**Description**:
+For our final project, we decided to make a racing game.
+In this game, you are a boat on a water racetrack that is at the bottom of a canyon.
+Your goal is to complete the track as fast as possible.
+If you choose the 1 player mode, your time will be displayed upon completion.
+If you choose the 2 player mode, the player who completes the race first win!

+When starting the game, your first choice is 1 player or 2 player mode.
+From there you must pick your boat and material.
+Than the game is started!

+**Prototype Differences:**
+++ Added materials and textures to all objects in scene ++ Added menus to initialize the game in different states ++ Improved physics
+++ Added checkpoints and main game loop
+++ Added custom collision detection for checkpoints
+++ Added timer and ability to restart
+++ Added more boats
+++ Added attributes to boats

+-- No collisions with walls (so please stay inside the track at all times!)
+-- No collectable upgrades on map

 **External Libraries Used**:
 * iostream
     * Used for basic input and output